 Family Types.
 Does the MTW activity apply to all family types or only to selected family types?
 All non-elderly and non-disabled households Location.
 Depending on if responses are being provided for a public housing (PH) or HCV activity, the agency will either see questions applicable to PH or HCV.
 For HCV activities: Does the MTW activity apply to all HCV tenant-based units and properties with project-based vouchers?
 For HCV activities: This activity applies to all tenant-based units and properties with project-based vouchers.
 Does the MTW agency need a Safe Harbor Waiver to implement this MTW activity as described?
 No YHA must review FSS Guidance.
-YHA must not require MTW FSS Program participation as a condition for housing subsidy for elderly and disabled families.
-YHA must execute a Contract of Participation, or other locally developed agreement, that is at least five years but not more than ten years, with each participant participating in their FSS program.
-YHA, if implementing an FSS program, even with MTW modifications, must have an up to date, approved FSS Action Plan in accordance with 24 CFR 984.201 that incorporates all modifications to the FSS program approved under the MTW Contract.
+YHA must not require MTW FSS Program particle as a condition for housing subsidy for elderly and disabled families.
+YHA must execute a Contract of Participation, or locally developed agreement, that is at least five y not more than ten years, with each participant participating in their FSS program.
+YHA, if implementing an FSS program, even with modifications, must have an up to date, approved Action Plan in accordance with 24 CFR 984.201 incorporates all modifications to the FSS program approved under the MTW Contract.
 Does this MTW activity require a hardship policy?
 Yes.
-A hardship policy will be developed and adopted in accordance with MTW guidance prior to implementation.
-Participation in the family-self sufficiency program is not mandatory for individuals that do not meet the definition of an eligible family at section 23(n)(3) of the U.S. Housing Act of 1937 (1937 Act) and those exempted from the Community Service Requirement under section 12(c)(2)(A), (B), (D) and (E) of the 1937 Act.
-If housing subsidy or tenancy is terminated for alleged violation of mandatory Self- Sufficiency Program participation, the family will be entitled to a hearing under YHA's HCV appeals hearing process.
-Income increases during a family's participation in the MTW Self-Sufficiency Program will not change a family's eligibility status for purposes of participation in the Family Self-Sufficiency Program With MTW Flexibility or for the receipt of HCV assistance.
+A hardship policy will be developed and adopted accordance with MTW guidance prior to impleme Participation in the family-self sufficiency program mandatory for individuals that do not meet the det of an eligible family at section 23(n)(3) of the U.S. Housing Act of 1937 (1937 Act) and those exemp from the Community Service Requirement under 12(c)(2)(A), (B), (D) and (E) of the 1937 Act.
+If housing subsidy or tenancy is terminated for all violation of mandatory Self- Sufficiency Program participation, the family will be entitled to a hearing YHA's HCV appeals hearing process.
+Income increases during a family's participation in MTW Self-Sufficiency Program will not change a family's eligibility status for purposes of participa the Family Self-Sufficiency Program With MTW Flexibility or for the receipt of HCV assistance.
 Does the MTW activity require an impact analysis?
 Yes